testillano/h2agent/docs/api/README.md

 #### timeoutMs

 Optional timeout for response in milliseconds.
+Defaults to 1000 ms (1 second) when not specified, aligned with the underlying `Http2Client::asyncSend` default.
+A value of 0 is treated as unset and also defaults to 1000 ms.

 #### responseSchemaId